logto-io/docs/docs/docs/references/users/README.md

 :::info

-For example, only the users whose _roles_names_ contain `admin`, i.e., the admin users, have permission to use Admin Console and Management API in Logto.
+For example, only the users whose _roles_names_ contain `admin`, i.e., the admin users, have permission to use "Admin Console" and "Management API" in Logto.

 :::

-You cannot update the user's _role_names_ using Admin Console for now.
+You cannot update the user's _role_names_ using [Admin Console](../../../docs/recipes/manage-users/using-admin-console#view-and-update-user-profile) for now.

 #### application_id